 If you need financing to grow your small business, upgrade equipment or get through a down time, consider an unsecured business line of credit.

-This type of funding is similar to a personal line of credit, without the plastic.
+This type of funding is similar to a personal line of credit, without the plastic, and it can be helpful when you need funds in a pinch.
 Find out how to get an unsecured business line of credit — and see if it’s right for your company.

 What Is an Unsecured Business Line of Credit?